2020PB/police-brutality/all-locations.md

 ### NYPD officers beat woman | June 2nd

-A woman is walking on the sidewalk with a peaceful protest.
+A woman is walking on the sidewalk with a peaceful protest near the China Institute.
 Officers walk beside her.
 She turns to see them and an officer strikes her in the face.
 Other officers then pull her from the protest and surround her to make an arrest.

 tags: arrest, beat, protester, punch, shove, strike

 id: ny-newyorkcity-34

-geolocation:
+geolocation: 40.6851078, -73.9782489

 **Links**